WRTnode/WRTnodePCB/README.md

 WRTnode-PCB
 ===========

-The hardware project of WRTnode
+The hardware project of WRTnode Boards